convexengineering/gplibrary/1682/solar_hale/solar_hale.md

 ```
 # Weights

-We assumed that the weight of the airframe, which includes the spar, wing, engines, and fuselage structural weight, is a percentage of the weight of the aircraft.
-The energy battery density is based on ....
+We assumed that the weight of the airframe, which includes the spar, wing, engines, and fuselage structural weight, is fixed at 20% of the weight of the aircraft.
+The energy battery density is based on the best available lithium ion battery.
 The avionics weight is based on required avionics for flight control, ground communication, and satellite communication.
+The solar cell area density is based off of the best available solar cell density.